SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.

 ## Connect to this BioDiv-git account
-1) From your personal account, go to the top right icon, click and choose "add account".
+1) From your personal account, go to the top right icon, click the two arrows icon for account switcher and then choose "add account".
 2) Enter the log in info May gives you for the BioDiv-git account.
 3) After this is done, you should be able to click the icon at anypoint and toggle between the two accounts.